-HUNDING'S SAGA - 27: BEWARE THE JOMSVIKINGS, Red Sails in the Sunset!
+HUNDING'S SAGA - 27: THE JOMSVIKINGS ARE ABOUT - Beware Red Sails Unfurled In The Sunset!

 'What did Gauti have to say for himself last night, Hunding?'

 'Oh', Hunding answered warily, 'this and that'.
 Tofig did not push for an answer Hunding was unwilling to give.

 Whilst the rest of the crew busied themselves stowing away kegs of water and food bags on 'Braendings Slange', Tofig and Hunding looked around the outer hull for signs of wear and tear.
 She had been dragged between riverheads, both ways after all.
 With the tip of his sword, Slanges Kys Hunding eased out worm-eggs from several holes and flicked them onto the shingle with his finger tips.
 He wondered if he should tell everything Gauti told him, of meeting a princess for a start.
 Would Tofig laugh it off and forget what he had been told, or would he bring it up again time and again?
 Hunding did not believe in such things, but what were Tofigs beliefs?
 He did not want to be reminded, annoyed by a Tofig he did not know of.
 In the end Hunding shrugged and grinned,

 'He just told me of the Jomsvikings passing by this way, way out over the sea, and to be careful'.